bbrrck/bbrrck.github.io/index.md

             and a member of the
             <a href="https://team.inria.fr/imagine/">Imagine</a> team
             (<a href="http://www.inria.fr/en/">Inria</a> / <a href="http://ljk.imag.fr/">LJK</a>).
             I am lucky to have three thesis advisors: <a href="https://team.inria.fr/imagine/stefanie-hahmann/">Stefanie Hahmann</a>, <a href="http://www-evasion.inrialpes.fr/~Georges-Pierre.Bonneau/">Georges-Pierre Bonneau</a> and Nathalie Saguin-Sprynski.
+Before that, I got my MSc from the <a href="https://fmph.uniba.sk/en/">Comenius University in Bratislava</a> under the supervision of <a href="https://www.researchgate.net/profile/Pavel_Chalmoviansky">Pavel Chalmovianský</a>.
         </p>

         <p>